Lagos lawyers hail passage of bill on death penalty for kidnappers - Nigeria Today

 According to him, development and advancement will thrive better in a crime-free society.

-The post Lagos lawyers hail passage of bill on death penalty for kidnappers appeared first on BusinessDay : News you can trust.
+The post Lagos lawyers hail passage of bill on death penalty for kidnappers appeared first on Vanguard News.

 Follow us on twitter @NigeriaTodayNG